mallzee/angular-ui-table-view/README.md

 The mlz-ui-table-view directive watches over your big list of items.
 It creates a subset of the items based on the window parameters currently give.
 These parameters are updated when the scroll position of wrapper changes.

 DOM elements are limited to the buffer size and are never destroyed or created after initialisation.
 This is what makes the list highly performant.
 They are moved into the correct place in the list ,using 3d transforms, based on the item index and scroll position and are injected with the correct information from the larger array.

-## TODOs

-Here's a list of things we'd like to improve on the project so that it's even simpler to use.
-Feel free to add any thing here.

- [ ] - Remove the need for the wrapper div.
-Use transclution or something like that.
- [ ] - Remove the row height specification at the container level (mlz-ui-table-view-row-height) [ ] - Calculate an optimal buffer size based on the data given (mlz-ui-table-view-buffer) [ ] - Write some custom ng-repeat to remove the need for the track by item.$$position